Birth Father Rights in West Virginia

 WV Adoption Without Parental Consent of the Birth Father

 A woman facing an unplanned pregnancy wants to make the best possible decision for herself and her baby — but she and the baby’s father might not always agree about what the best decision is.
-If you are an expectant mother considering adoption, you may be wondering, “Can I give my child up for adoption in West Virginia without the father’s consent?
+If you are an expectant mother considering adoption in West Virginia, you may be wondering, “Can I give my child up for adoption in West Virginia without the father’s consent?
 What are the birth father’s rights for adoption in West Virginia?”
 We can answer these questions for you when you contact us online.

 While some women have the support of their baby’s father throughout the adoption process, some birth fathers may be unknown, unsupportive, or uninvolved.
 If you don’t want your baby’s father involved in the adoption plan, or if he is unwilling to participate in the adoption process, it may still be possible to move forward with adoption in West Virginia.